Adopt an UnChained Dog

 You’ll also receive the satisfaction of knowing that your dog gave unconditional love to deserving youth in your community, offering them hope and confidence in return.

 Meet Kai Boss, but you can call him Boss for short!

-Boss was rescued off the streets by Salinas Animal Services and hopped ino the loving arms of Peace of Mind Dog Rescue.
-Now he’s making a name for himself in our class at the Monterey County Youth Center in Salinas and has graduated from the program with all A’s!
+Boss was rescued off the streets by Salinas Animal Services and hopped into the loving arms of Peace of Mind Dog Rescue.
+He made a big impression on his youth trainers at the Monterey County Youth Center in Salinas and has graduated from the program with all A’s!

 Visit Peace of Mind Dog Rescue to learn all about our little Boss-pup!